 February Report from LTRG

-posted almost 4 years ago by WeedLTRG from Weed Long Term Recovery Group
+posted over 4 years ago by WeedLTRG from Weed Long Term Recovery Group

 Contact info: Case Manager Andrea Herr at 530 408-0012; email@example.com Construction Coordinator: Patrick (Pat) Olson : 530 925-1426; firstname.lastname@example.org Volunteer Team Coordinator: Brenda Duchi: 530 408-0023; email@example.com For more info, email firstname.lastname@example.org or visit www.weed.recovers.org